noir-lang/poseidon/README.md

-# noir-library-starter

-This repository is a template used by the noir-lang org when creating internally maintained libraries.

-This provides out of the box:

-- A simple CI setup to test and format the library
-- A canary flagging up compilation failures on nightly releases.
-- A [release-please](https://github.com/googleapis/release-please) setup to ease creating releases for the library.
-- Contributing guidelines specified in [CONTRIBUTING.md](CONTRIBUTING.md)

-Feel free to use this template as a starting point to create your own Noir libraries.

----

-# LIBRARY_NAME
+# Poseidon Hashing Library

-Add a brief description of the library
+This package contains the Poseidon hashing interface, formerly in the Noir standard library.

 ## Noir version compatibility

-This library is tested to work as of Noir version 0.36.0 & 1.0.0-beta.x.
+This library is tested to work as of Noir version 0.36.0.

 ## Benchmarks